kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## Sample1: simply visit a web site to take screenshots

 First example.
-We will write a Test Case in Katalon Studio that visits the [Google Search page](https://www.google.com/).
+We will write a Test Case in Katalon Studio that visits the [DuckDuckGo Search page](https://www.dockduckgo.com/).
 We will take screenshots and HTML page sources of the Web page.
 We will store PNG files and HTML files into the `store` directory using the `materialstore` library.
 We will finally generate a HTML file in which we can view the stored PNG and HTML files.

 #### (1) Test Case

-You want to newly create a Test Case `Test Cases/main/GoogleSearch/scrapeGoogleSearch` in your project.
+You want to newly create a Test Case `Test Cases/main/DuckDuckGo/scrapeGoogleSearch` in your project.
 Copy and paste the following sample source:

 - [`Test Cases/main/GoogleSearch/searchGoogleSearch`](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn/blob/master/Scripts/main/GoogleSearch/Main/Script1646909950671.groovy)